mharoruiz/master_thesis/README.md

 This repository contains the replication files for my master's thesis.

-The following folders are included
+The following folders are included:
 - data/ contains .csv files to perform the analysis
 - functions/ includes a function to compute synthetic controls
 - workspaces/ contains .RData files with all resulting variables after running each scrip